Renda02/Tutorial-Create-simple-navigation-with-HTML-and-CSS/README.md

  ### Code Setup

 - Open index.html to add boilerplate HTML code and CSS links.
-- To create navigation, you will need to add a div container around the navigation.
-In addition, you will add a nav element that wraps both text tag and nested lists on the navigation.
+- To create navigation, add a div container around the navigation.
+Additionally, add a nav element that wraps text tags and nested lists.

-###### Here's how it looks in the text editor!
+###### Figure 1: shows how the `index.html` looks like